 - New business startups, local economic growth and expansion of workforce opportunities

 These benefits are what we at SNG call the ‘demand side’ of broadband, digital infrastructure, and transformation because they are the drivers for technology investments – such as a municipality saving 86% in telecommunication and internet costs.
 SNG is agnostic to technology and network business models which are the ‘supply side’ of broadband.
-Our mission is to help communities and regions get the best value for their ratepayers from technology investments and to maximize sustainable economic development opportunities in an increasingly digital world.
+We focus on the ‘demand side‘ of broadband and our mission is to help communities and regions get the best value for their ratepayers from technology investments and to help them maximize sustainable economic development opportunities in an increasingly digital world.

 Like Roads, Access is Fundamental

-A digital infrastructure open access strategy is based on a locally owned network that:
+A digital infrastructure strategy is based on a locally owned network that:

 - Directly provides connectivity services to municipal locations and key anchor institutions

-- Provides a community-wide platform open to retail ISPs to provide services to households and businesses
+- Provides a community-wide platform open to multiple retail ISPs to provide services to households and businesses

-Strategically, the goals and plans for establishing digital infrastructure must look beyond the traditional broadband service provider business case to consider the long-term benefits that can be achieved through sustainable digital transformation, including:
+Strategically, the goals and plans for establishing digital infrastructure must look beyond the traditional broadband service provider business case when incumbent providers do not see one.
+A pivot in approach is needed to consider broadband as digital infrastructure and the long-term benefits that can be achieved through sustainable digital transformation, including:

 - Innovation and local economic development